 Refrigerate the mixture for 30 minutes and then grind it again.
 Prepare the casings.

 Meanwhile, rinse the casing well under cool running water to remove the salt.
 Place it in a bowl of cool water and soak it for 30 minutes.

 After soaking, run cool water over the casing.
 Slip one end of the casing over the faucet nozzle and firmly hold it in place.
 Turn on the cold water, gently at first, and then more forcefully.
 This will flush out any salt in the casing and help you spot any breaks.
 Should you find one, simply snip out a small section of the casing.

 Put the casing in a bowl of water and add a splash of white vinegar.
 (A tablespoon of vinegar per cup of water is sufficient.)
 The vinegar softens the casing and makes it more transparent, which in turn makes the hot dog look nicer.
 Leave the casing in the water and vinegar solution until you are ready to use it.
 Rinse it well and drain before stuffing.

 Place the franks in a bowl of ice water and chill.
 Remove, pat dry, and refrigerate.
-You can refrigerate them for 1 week or freeze them for future use.
+You can refrigerate them for up to 1 week or freeze them for future use.